-1.4 Turnover
+3.1.2 Turnover

-Edwin B. Flippo defines turnover "in the broad sense" as the movement into and out of an organization by the workforce.
+Edwin B. Flippo defines turnover "in the broad sense" as

+Turnover ref ers to the movement into and out of an organization by the workforce.

 From this definition of turnover, you can now see how and why turnover and tenure have to be taken together.
 Whereas the "movement in" to a service is the beginning of tenure, and the "movement out" defines turnover, definition puts the two concepts together.
-The other reason for taking them together is found in a correlation established between them by Stephen P. Robbins in his book - Organizational behaviour.
-However, before we go into that correlation, let us take note of his own definition of turnover which he says is: Turnover is the voluntary and involuntary permanent withdrawal from an organization.
-For example, the appointment as a trainee or pupil has it tenure pegged at 2 years, so also has that of appointment on probation and many contract appointments.
+The other reason for taking them together is found in a correlation established between them by Stephen P. Robbins in his book - Organizational behavior.
+However, before we go into that correlation, let us take note of his own definition of turnover which he says is:

+Turnover is the voluntary and involuntary permanent withdrawal from an organization.